 - The installation of a special ignition switch that will prevent you from driving if you are intoxicated

 If you have been convicted of a DWI in the past or were driving with a child under the age of 15 years when you were arrested, your fines and penalties will be more severe, and you could be charged with a Class A misdemeanor or a felony.
+Call a DWI lawyer in Irving, Tx at 214-696-9253.
+We will be happy to help you get over the unpleasant events related to the DWI committed.
 Other factors that can influence how severe your punishment might be for a first time DWI are:

 - If your BAC was higher than 0.08 percent;